Odds On: The women

 The women were irrelevant, as the men's real interest was the hotel's safe, which would net them a million dollars in jewels, cash, and traveler's checks.
 The crime was brilliantly conceived.
 It was masterminded by a modern computer.
-But when they forgot the biggest risk of all—the women, and sex.
+But then they forgot the biggest risk of all—the women, and sex.

 Structure and format

 As in many other Crichton novels the chapters are named by date as in a diary, rather than by number or other content.
-In this particular novel the chapters reflect the total timespan, the ticking clock, of the plot as a whole.
-The fifteen chapters begins with Saturday, June Fourteenth, and ending with Afternoon, June Twenty-Second.
-The timespan of the story is just a little more than a week, which is yet another similarity to Crichton's later novels.
+In this particular novel the chapters reflect the total time span, the ticking clock, of the plot as a whole.
+The fifteen chapters begin with Saturday, June Fourteenth, and end with Afternoon, June Twenty-Second.
+The time span of the story is just a little more than a week, which is yet another similarity to Crichton's later novels.

 Being his first book, it also contains some of Crichton's 'trademarks' for the first time.
 Among other things, Crichton started his tradition of beginning his novels with quotes: